 The first step to implementing Classes of Service is to decide what your classes should be.
 We recommend starting simple at first and sticking to the three mentioned above: Standard, Fixed Date Delivery, Expedite/Emergency.
 You may find later on that you need to add another CoS or two – try different combinations of Classes of Service to find what works best for your project!
-For Trello Kanban boards, we recommend using Labels to organise your tasks and Classes of Service.
-You can choose different colour labels for each CoS for easy visual reference.
+For Trello Kanban boards, we recommend using Labels to organize your tasks and Classes of Service.
+You can choose different color labels for each CoS for easy visual reference.

 Next, define the policies for how each CoS should be treated.
-Tasks exist in the same workflow and go through the same steps, however their Class of Service can affect how quickly they pass through the system.
+Tasks exist in the same workflow and go through the same steps, however, their Class of Service can affect how quickly they pass through the system.
 You may need to try different WIP limits until finding the optimum combination for your team.
 Some teams like to place percentage limits on how many tasks from each CoS can be in progress at any one time.
 Remember, when in doubt, lower WIP limits are best for productivity.

 WIP limits are just one aspect of CoS policy.
 How do you want your team to approach the different levels of priority?
 Is it best for all team members to “swarm” an emergency task so it passes through the system as fast as possible, or dedicate one or two members to it?
 In what cases, if any, can one task interrupt work on another?
 When should low-priority items be pulled into the workflow?
-Project managers should think carefully on how best to tackle these questions and be prepared to adjust and improve their process with time.
+Project managers should think carefully about how best to tackle these questions and be prepared to adjust and improve their process with time.